hanabi/hanabi.github.io/README.md

 * Note that players are ONLY allowed to do a *Certain Discard* if they know they have not been bluffed.
 (This means that *Certain Finesses* cannot be performed from *Bluff Position*.)
 * Much like a *Sacrastic Discard* from a *Dupe Finesse*, if someone performs a *Certain Discard*, it does NOT promise the order, because they HAD to put something on the fishing line that you sent out, so to speak.

+### The Certain Discard Duplication Promise

+* As the recipient of a *Finesse*, you are promised a card that you have to blind play.
+However, as long as it is not a *Certain Finesse*, you HAVE to account for the possibility of a *Layered Finesse*.
+This means that you can never blind-discard the promised card to perform a *Gentleman's Discard*, for example.
+* After the *Finesse* has occurred, but before the promised card has been blind played, there is a window where a teammate might find strategic value in duplicating the promised card in someone else's hand.
+* Unless the duplication was a last-resort, if the teammate duplicates the blind card, it PROMISES that the duplicated card is on *Finesse Position* (and there is NO *Layered Finesse*), which allows the recipient of the *Finesse* to blind-discard that card, similar to a *Certain Discard*.
+* Note that as long as the duplication clue touches two or more cards, the *Certain Discard Duplication Promise* interpretation takes priority over the *Dupe Ejection* interpretation.
+* Examples:
+  * Game #6817, turn 15
+  * Game #6799, turn 5

 ### The Out-of-Order Finesse

 * Sometimes, a *Finesse* is invoked by giving a color clue to two or more cards where the next card in the sequence is clued, but it is NOT the focus of the clue.